 \section{Abstract}

-We study the thermodynamics of binary mixtures wherein the volume fraction of the minority component is less than the amount required to form a flat interface.
-Based on an explicit microscopic mean field theory, we show that the surface tension dominated equilibrium phase of a polymer mixture forms a single macroscopic droplet.
-A combination of elastic interactions that renormalize the surface tension, and arrests phase separation for a gel-polymer mixture, stabilize a micro-droplet phase.
-We compute the droplet size as a function of the interfacial tension, Flory parameter, and elastic moduli of the gel.
-Our results illustrate the importance of the rheological properties of the solvent in dictating the thermodynamic phase behavior of biopolymers undergoing liquid-liquid phase separation.
+We study the thermodynamics of binary mixtures with the volume fraction of the minority component less than the amount required to form a flat interface and show that the surface tension dominated equilibrium phase of the mixture forms a single macroscopic droplet.
+Elastic interactions in gel-polymer mixtures stabilize a phase with multiple droplets.
+Using a mean-field free energy we compute the droplet size as a function of the interfacial tension, Flory parameter, and elastic moduli of the gel.
+Our results illustrate the role of elastic interactions in dictating the phase behavior of biopolymers undergoing liquid-liquid phase separation.